Good Food Connections 2025

 Panel 3B: Community Care and Solidarity with Food System Workers

 We will address the coming changes with the new federal administration, this time with a focus on how to support communities who will be most severely impacted by incoming policies.
 Undocumented immigrants are significantly represented among farm and restaurant workers, populations vital to our food economy and social fabric.
 The trans community, already at disproportionate risk of housing and food insecurity, is being increasingly targeted.
-We will talk with community organizers and mutual aid groups to understand how we can support and demonstrate solidarity with those who are most vulnerable in our food community.
+We will talk with community organizers to understand how we can support and demonstrate solidarity with those who are most vulnerable in our food community.

 Speaker information coming soon.